hotdoy/grav-theme-hotdoy/README.md

 > **WARNING!** : I am currently doing a lot of breaking changes.
 Like all the time, everyday.
 So you might want to wait if you plan on using this theme for [inheritance](https://learn.getgrav.org/16/themes/customization) and keep receiving updates.

-> **So what I'm I breaking this week?** : This week is about margin/padding management, moving all modular theme (colors, spacing) to the master module.yaml file and doing a quick style exploration pass on forms.
+> **So what I'm I breaking this week?** : This week is about margin/padding management, moving all modular theme (colors, spacing) to the master module.yaml file and managing everything in one place.
+Also quick style exploration pass on forms.
 So no new feature.
 Just improvement.
 (I'll break shit nontheless).
+Also rhythm class names kinda suck so i'll probably change some of that.

 **You can [send me money](https://www.paypal.me/hotdoy) if you want to.**